 January 2020: Panelist at the MLA 2020 conference in Seattle, WA, on: "The Space Between Creative Nonfiction and Literary Criticism: Theorizing, Writing, and Publishing Critical-Creative Hybrids," Friday, 10 January, 2020, 3:30pm, Sheraton -- Ravenna AB.

 August 2019: Thrilled to be teaching a class on the lyric essay at Columbia University this fall semester.
-I'm also offering Reiki and He Rongoā sessions at Minka, Brooklyn. **Please note: I'm currently not accepting new clients.
-Please reach out in late March 2020 to see if I have availability then.**
+I'm also offering Reiki and He Rongoā sessions at Minka, Brooklyn.

 March 2019: A new lyric essay about tragedy, white supremacy, and colonialism: "Oceanic Feeling, After Christchurch," at Lit Hub.

 February 2019: I speak with Columbia University journalist Helen Benedict about border crossings, both personal and geopolitical, for The Common, here.